 Fortunately, HMOC was awarded a grant from the Southern California Wetlands Recovery Project to help us start the restoration of our two wetlands and riparian uplands that drain into the wetland areas.
 Over the past 18 months volunteers and staff have planted over 1400 native plants and trees, cleared 70 cubic yards of invasive plants and 56 yards of non-plant material.
 These efforts are paying off.
 The native plants are flourishing and very soon birds and mammals will return to make this area their home.
 More work needs to be done but we have a good start.

 Godinez Fundamental High School, which borders HMOC, encourages partnerships with the Museum by encouraging its science classes to utilize the site for outside-the-classroom educational experiences.
 Godinez students also regularly volunteer at the Museum and have begun to use the site for senior projects as well.

 HMOC also utilizes the natural area for educational programs for Mitchell Child Development Center, the Museum’s neighbor to the south which provides preschool services to Santa Ana Unified School District and provides services for special needs children.
 These students, many of whom have been diagnosed with autism, visit the Gospel Swamp natural area to explore and discover the world of the wetlands.
 Come explore our “oasis” in the Urban Landscape of Santa Ana.

-A recent addition to the Gospel Swamp Natural Area is a gold mine set used as part of our Gold Rush tour for fourth graders.
-It includes a mine shaft, a mine car on tracks, and a head frame that feeds water to a small stream where children pan for “Heritage Gold.”
+A popular addition to the Gospel Swamp natural area is a gold mine set used as part of our Gold Rush tour for fourth graders.
+It includes a mine shaft, a mine car on tracks, and a head frame that feeds water to a small stream where visiting students pan for “Heritage Gold.”